12 Things to Consider When Choosing a Baby Name - Baby Chick

 I will never forget when one of our writers, Sarah, told me that she always loved the name Blaire for a little girl.
 The problem is her married last name is Ring.
 So that would have made her daughter’s name Blaire Ring.
 Blar-ing.
 See how that doesn’t work . . .
 It’s like the movie The Wedding Singer, “Julia Gulia.”
 It just doesn’t work.
 This point, I think, should be considered by ALL soon-to-be parents.

 Maybe you have other children and want your kids’ names to sound good together.
-Perhaps you want all of their names to start with the same letter or have the same number of letters or the same amount of syllables.
+Perhaps you want their names to start with the same letter or have the same number of letters or syllables.
 For example, if your first child’s name is Samuel, you may not want to name your second child a name like Ignacio.
 But maybe you do!
 Some people want the names to sound similar when they say all their kids’ names.
 This may not be a big deal to you, though.

 The last thing I would consider is if having a gender-neutral name would bother you.
 Some are really cute, like the name Taylor.
 I’ve met both girls and boys named Taylor.
 I’ve also met boys named Whitney and Ashley and girls named Bradley, Cooper, and Spencer.
 I like unisex names, but I know who others don’t.
 Talk about this with your partner to see if this is something that you need to keep off the baby name list or if they can stay.

 Do you have any other tips to share when choosing a baby name?
 Was there anything that bothered you or helped you when you picked your child’s name?
-Now that you’ve learned some tips for choosing a baby name, check out all of our baby names articles for tons of ideas and inspiration.
+Now that you’ve learned some tips for choosing a baby name check out our baby name’s resource for tons of ideas and inspiration.

 Share